jackquack/hooks-js/README.md

 });

-// We will suppose that we need 2 different remote services to validate our document Document.pre('save', true, function preTwo (next, doneTwo, callback) {
+// We will suppose that we need 2 different remote services to validate our document Document.before('save', true, function beforeTwo (next, doneTwo, callback) {
   remoteServiceTwo.validate(this.serialize(), function (err, isValid) {
     if (err) return doneTwo(err);
     if (isValid) doneTwo();